 Things to do at Angel Falls

 The trip to Angel Falls is a wonderful adventure itself.
 Floating in a boat through the jungle accompanied by Pemon guides is incredible!
 Especially as you get closer to the famous site and enjoy the first glimpse of the gorgeous Angel Falls.
 Make sure to take a swimming suit as you can get a refreshing dip in the pristine Canaima Lagoon.
-The best time for swimming is summer when the lagoon water is the warmest.
+The best time for swimming is during the summer when the lagoon water is the warmest.
 There are a few smaller waterfalls tumbling the lagoon, such as Hacha Falls and Salto El Sapo.
 The beach by the Canaima Lagoon is where you can relax, take some pictures and enjoy more views of the jungle.
-It's also possible to go canoeing to the base of the falls during the wet period from May through November.
+It's also possible to go canoeing to the base of the falls during the wet period from May to November.
 Another option is a panoramic flight over Angel Falls on a private plane.
-The tour to Angel Falls usually lasts three days, but it's possible to stay for a longer time.
+The tour to Angel Falls usually lasts three days, but it's possible to stay there for a longer time.

 Where to stay at Angel Falls

 You can stay at one of the few lodges located by Canaima Lagoon.
 Waku Lodge and Tapuy Lodge offer comfortable rooms with electricity, running water, and other amenities.
 There are also more basic options that include camping or sleeping in a hammock with a mosquito net.